This is a translation of my German article.

 Last but not least we can disable the password authentication with the following settings in

-From now on only people that have private keys compatible to those public keys written in
+From now on, only people that have private keys, compatible to those public keys stored in

 $HOME/.ssh/authorized_keys on the server, can access the remote machine.